 Wholegrain breakfast cereal: whole grain breakfast cereals are a good source of fibre, which can make you feel fuller for longer.
 I try to choose a wholemeal breakfast cereal without added sugar.

-Muesli and low-fat yoghurt: muesli is naturally high in fibre and is packed with oats, wheat and dried fruit.
+Muesli is naturally high in fibre and is packed with oats, wheat and dried fruit.
 A spoon of low-fat natural yoghurt adds calcium and protein and is low in fat.

 Boiled or scrambled egg with wholemeal toast:

 Eggs are a good choice as part of a healthy balanced diet and a great way to start the day.
 As we know eggs are a good source of protein, minerals, vitamins A and D and riboflavin.
 Wholemeal bread contains your B vitamins, vitamin E, fibre and a wide range of minerals and together they make a healthy and tasty combination.
 Add a little soya milk to scrambled egg for extra creaminess.

 Peel and quarter 4 large baking apples; add two teaspoons of cinnamon; half a cup of raisins and one cup of cold water.
 Place in a medium pan, bring to the boil and simmer for 5 minutes stirring occasionally.
 Turn off the heat and leave covered on the cooker for 15 to 20 minutes.
 It’s delicious by itself or with muesli, porridge, yoghurt or any other breakfast cereal.